Chapter Nine

 “While the captain did give me predetermined parameters, this one comes from even higher up, General Poison.
 A little girl who started a rebellion on a planet called Mars; a military colony of Earth,” Sib said.

 Una stood there, gazing around the partially destroyed room, looking for her brain as if she had lost it.
-She was a Marine that followed orders, and she just now found out she was indirectly following orders from some little human girl.
+She was a Marine who followed orders, and she just now found out she was indirectly following orders from some little human girl.
 Una herself was young, but a human her age wouldn’t be able to keep up.
 While she couldn’t really trust Sib not to be a pain in the ass, he wasn’t a liar, and her training has taught her to follow orders.

 “Orders received,” she said through gritted teeth.
 “Just get me that damn head.”